sbs384/TELLMe/README.md

 #Q，#D，#C represent the query number, the document number and candidate document number respectively.

 ## Candidate Pre-trained Models for Model Retrieval
 In the model retrieval stage, we first fine-tuned 50 pre-trained models as candidate pool.
 All the pre-trained model used can be found on huggingface according to the models' name.
-The list of pre-trained models and their performance on the ReQA BioASQ 9b, SciFact and NQ datasets are represented as follows.
+The list of pre-trained models and their performance on the ReQA BioASQ 9b, SciFact and NQ datasets are represented in Table 2, Table 3 and Table 4.

-### Pre-trained model Performance on the ReQA BioASQ 9b Dataset
+### Table 2.
+Pre-trained model Performance on the ReQA BioASQ 9b Dataset
 | Number | Pre-trained Model | MRR | P@1 | R@5 |
 | :---         | :---      | :---: | :---: | :---: |
 | 1 | bert-base-uncased | 0.693 | 0.588 | 0.673 |